indutny/fft.js/README.md

 #### `fft.realTransform(output, input)`

-Take array of real numbers `input` and perform FFT transformation on it, filling the left half of the `output` with complex values (See:
+Take array of real numbers `input` and perform FFT transformation on it, filling the left half of the `output` with the real part of the Fourier Transform's complex output (See:
 `fft.completeSpectrum()`).

 _NOTE: Always use this method if the input for FFT transformation is real (has